 Home » Rochelle Battle, 16: Still Missing, Man Convicted Of Her Murder

 As it grew later into the night, Rochelle’s mother began to worry.
 She repeatedly called her daughter, but there was no answer.
 The first call rang until it went to voicemail, but when she tried again, it was evident that the phone was turned off.
-Yet, after Rochelle Battle was reported missing, authorities were able to track her phone and pinpoint that around 9:00 p.m. she was with Gross, as the two were in the exact same area.
+Yet, after Rochelle Battle was reported missing, authorities could track her phone and pinpoint that around 9:00 p.m., she was with Gross, as the two were in the exact same area.

-As the investigation developed, there were witnesses who stated that they observed Rochelle exiting an MTA bus.
-It was ultimately Rochelle’s phone that led her family, and investigators, to Gross’s home.
+As the investigation developed, some witnesses observed Rochelle exiting an MTA bus.
+It was ultimately Rochelle’s phone that led her family and investigators to Gross’s home.

 In April 2010, Gross was arrested in connection with the disappearance and death of Rochelle Battle.
-He vehemently denied that he had any involvement with the teenager, but his pleas fell on deaf ears.
+He vehemently denied involvement with the teenager, but his pleas fell on deaf ears.
 The father of four was convicted of Rochelle’s murder and was sentenced to 30 years in prison.
-Gross received an additional 10 years for unrelated sexual offenses against another victim.
+Gross received an additional ten years for unrelated sexual offenses against another victim.